Updated Aug. 24, 2023

 NOTE: With their moderate apertures and 2:1ish zoom ratios, these lenses often display better abberation and distortion control than the more popular 28-70 or 28-85 zooms.
 Sometimes less is indeed more ;-).

 If you are looking for the ultimate in compact portability while still retaining very good imaging performance, here's your winner.
-It's not a consumer kit nor a pro-level lens by any stretch, but Nikon's first good zoom "kit lens" that served as the paradigm for the next two decades-worth of Nikkor kit zooms.
+It's not a pro-level lens by any stretch, but Nikon's first good zoom "kit lens" that served as the paradigm for the next two decades-worth of Nikkor kit zooms.
 And it's one of the best bargains of the bunch.
 Coming in at less than half the weight of the f/3.5 constant aperture 35 - 70s (255 grams/9 oz. vs. 520-550 grams) it can easily be had for less than $50 USD, or half the going rate for 50mm primes, nowadays.
-Obviously, its outright performance will not meet the same standard as the pro-level 35 - 70/3.5s, but you would be hard-pressed to see much difference at f/8.
+Obviously, its outright performance will not meet the same standard as the pro-level 35 - 70/3.5s or a 50mm, but you would be hard-pressed to see much difference at by f/5.6 - f/8.
 It blows away the Series E 36 - 72/3.5 and for less money, to boot.
 That makes for a very agreeable travel companion.
 A simple two-touch, 8 elements/7 groups layout, 52mm filter diameter, the ubiquitous 7-blade aperture, and rotating front element round out the details.
 There is a 0.35m/14" close-focus setting at the 70mm.
 In production for over 20 years, with over 300,000 coming off the line, it fits the classic definition of a "bargain".